 Health Trust Operations

-All Health Trust in-person field visits, Health Education classes, and meetings have been suspended for the time being.
+All Health Trust in-person field visits, Health Education classes, and most meetings have been suspended for the time being.
 Health Promotion and Field Service staff will continue to check in with Health Trust participating employer groups and Wellness Coordinators via emails and phone calls.
 And, as always, they are available via phone or email.